Perfectionism for creative professionals: ship work that matters

 Example

-The researchStoeber and Eismann (2007) found perfectionism in young musicians directly reduced output rate and increased performance anxiety
+The researchStoeber and Eismann (2007) found perfectionism in young musicians was associated with elevated distress, reduced output rate, and higher performance anxiety

 Fewer releases